apache/maven-site/content/markdown/repositories/artifacts.md

 | classifier          | `project/dependencies/dependency/classifier` | -> classifier, or type handler provided   |
 | extension           | `project/dependencies/dependency/type`       | -> type handler provided, or same as type |

-Here, we need to make a short detour to explain how "dependency type" provides an artifact extension and classifier.
+This also applies when the `dependency` element is a child of a `dependencyManagement` element.

+Notice that there is no `extension` element.
+Instead there is a `type` element which is used to derive the extension and sometimes the classifier.
-Out of the box, Maven Core defines the [following "types" (handled by the same named `ArtifactHandler` components)](/ref/current/maven-core/artifact-handlers.html):
+Out of the box, Maven Core defines 11 "types" [(handled by the same named `ArtifactHandler` components)](/ref/current/maven-core/artifact-handlers.html):

 |  Type Name   | Extension |  Classifier  |
 |--------------|-----------|--------------|